-Our Chief Executive Officer ("CEO") and Chief Financial Officer ("CFO") evaluated the effectiveness of our disclosure controls and procedures (as defined in Rules 13a-15(e) and 15d-15(e) of the Securities Exchange Act of 1934, as amended ("1934 Act")), as of the end of the period covered by this report.
-Based upon their evaluation, the CEO and CFO concluded that the disclosure controls and procedures are effective.
+Our Chief Executive Officer ("CEO") and Chief Financial Officer ("CFO") evaluated, as of September 23, 2012, the effectiveness of the design and operation of our disclosure controls and procedures (as defined in Rules 13a-15(e) and 15d-15(e) of the Securities Exchange Act of 1934, as amended) (the "Evaluation").
+Based upon the Evaluation, our CEO and CFO concluded that our disclosure controls and procedures were effective at a reasonable assurance level.